Monitoring the Commerce Commission

 The Consumer Advocacy Council was an independent ministerial advisory committee.
 Its Chair was appointed in July 2021 and it operated until June 2024.
 Its purpose was to advocate for residential and small business electricity consumers in New Zealand.
 The Council’s research, surveys, submissions, media releases and speeches have been republished on the MBIE website.

+We recently sought feedback on the exposure draft of the Customer and Product Data Bill (the draft law) and the accompanying discussion document.
 The draft law will give customers more control over their data, allowing them to safely and securely access, manage, and share this data with others.

 MBIE consulted on an exposure draft of the Consumer Information Standards (Unit Pricing for Grocery Products) Regulations 2023.
 These draft regulations intend to help consumers compare grocery prices more easily by requiring the consistent display of unit pricing in New Zealand’s major grocery retailers.